nocchi1/kaggle-leap-7th-place-solution/README.md

 This repository contains the code for the 7th place solution (Ryota Part) in the LEAP - Atmospheric Physics using AI (ClimSim) competition hosted on Kaggle.
 In this competition, participants were tasked with developing machine learning models that accurately emulate subgrid-scale atmospheric physics in an operational climate model, an important step in improving climate projections and reducing uncertainty surrounding future climate trends.

 ## Solution Summary
 In my solution, I primarily combined LSTM, Transformer, and Conv1D models for training.
-The model inputs included not only the original data but also data generated through feature engineering that considered domain knowledge.
-Additionally, to address the issue that, although we should optimize MSE, the influence of outliers was somewhat too strong, I first trained using MAE and then conducted additional training using MSE.
+The model inputs included not only the original features but also the features generated through feature engineering that considered domain knowledge.
+Additionally, to address the subtle issue that, although we should optimize MSE, the influence of outliers was somewhat too strong, I first trained using MAE and then conducted additional training using MSE.

 |  | Public LB | Private LB |
 | --- | --- | --- |